Chapter 6 of 11

 High (>85) High usage, high NPS, recent growth, strong engagement The Expansion Play

 Schedule upsell conversation.
 Propose Enterprise tier or add-on modules.
+Share case studies of similar companies that expanded.

 Capture expansion